hristotunchev/SoftUni-ReactJS-Project/reactjs-project/README.md

 * User authentication and registration
 * Ability for vehicle owners to edit and delete their own vehicles

+## Architecture
+The application is divided into components with separate CSS files.
+The whole application is wrapped in context wrapper components (CarContext, AuthContext) which provide data to the components.
+The application is using services for authentication and CRUD operations and a requester to build requests.
+It is also using some custom hooks - useForm for controlling the forms, useLocalStorage for persisting user sessions, and useService which provides a common interface for different services.

+### Components
+The application is divided into components that are responsible for rendering different parts of the UI.
+Each component has a separate CSS file for styling.

+### Context
+The application uses two context wrapper components, CarContext and AuthContext, to provide data to the components.
+CarContext provides data related to cars in the catalog, while AuthContext provides data related to authentication and user sessions.

+### Services
+The application uses services for authentication and CRUD operations.
+These services provide a common interface for working with different data sources (e.g. local storage, REST API, etc.).
+They also handle errors and return data in a consistent format.

+### Requester
+The application uses a requester to build requests.

+### Custom Hooks
+The application uses several custom hooks:

+* useForm: This hook is used to control forms in the application.
+It provides functionality for validating form inputs, handling form submissions, and resetting form data.
+* useLocalStorage: This hook is used to persist user sessions in local storage.
+It provides functionality for storing and retrieving data from local storage.
+* useService: This hook provides a common interface for different services.
+It is used to abstract away the details of working with specific services and provides a unified interface for the rest of the application.

+### Route Guards
+The application uses route guards to prevent guest users from accessing private user pages and to prevent non-owners from accessing owner pages.

 ## License
 This project is licensed under the MIT License.